 Q: How to calculate the strength of tinctures of cannabis?

 A: Calculating the strength of cannabis tinctures is a bit art and a bit science.
 Unless you’re making tincture commercially and getting it tested, you’ll need to try and calculate the potency based on how much marijuana or concentrates are used.
 For each gram (1000 mg) of weed at 15% potency you’d have 150 mg THC.
 If you don’t know the potency of the weed you’re using you’ll need to estimate it, which can really vary depending on how good the bud is, how old it is (THC breaks down into CBN with age), how well you decarbed it, if your extraction maximized the potential available THC, etc.v Shatter is easy to estimate since it’s usually around 72-75% THC, so each gram is about 720mg THC.
 Similar to flower, proper decarbing and proper extraction methods can impact the final product of tincture.
-Kief potency varies based on strain, and also by the size screen used (73 micron and below are great since they contain less non-psychoactive material).
-160 micron kief contains more that just the round trichome heads, but if you use a bit more it makes high quality tincture on par with 73.
-We usually roughly double the THC content of the source cannabis for the kief potency estimate.
+Kief potency varies based on strain, and also by the size screen used (73 micron screens with 25 micron material removed is great, this removes many contaminates that contain less non-psychoactive material).
+120 micron kief contains more than just the round trichome heads, but if you use a bit more it makes high quality tincture on par with 73.
+We usually roughly double the THC content of the source cannabis for the kief potency estimate at 25-73 microns.
 So 1 gram of kief from an 18% potency strain is around 36%.

 Q: Can vodka be used for making DIY tincture?
 How to make THC tincture using vodka when everclear or other 190-proof alcohol isn’t available?